WebAssemblySummit/wasmsummit.dev/src/schedule.md

   <h1>Opening Keynote</h1>
   <img src="assets/speaker-images/deepti.jpg"></img>
   <h2>Deepti Gandluri</h2>
-  <p>The opening keynote will be taking a look at what was acheived in WebAssembly in 2020, and what's to come in 2021!</p>
+  <p>The opening keynote will be taking a look at what was achieved in WebAssembly in 2020, and what's to come in 2021!</p>
 </div>

 <div class="speaker-block">